zburkett/VoICE/README.md

 brew tap homebrew/science
 brew install Caskroom/cask/xquartz
 brew install r

-# Install Perl
-brew install perl
 ```

 Windows
 -------
-VoICE relies on external software (Perl, R, SoX and ImageMagick) that must be installed prior to running VoICE.
+VoICE relies on external software (R, SoX and ImageMagick) that must be installed prior to running VoICE.
 VoICE will check for these programs on launch and halt if they are not found.
 If they are installed but not in the system path, VoICE will attempt to add them.
 Unfortunately, there is no convenient command line tool for installing this software.
 Please visit each website, download the software appropriate for your version of Windows, then perform a standard install.

-Strawberry Perl is available here: http://strawberryperl.com

 R is available here: https://cloud.r-project.org